-Add a touchscreen stereo, keep your car's factory features
+Add a new car stereo, keep your car's factory features

 An iDatalink Maestro makes it possible